Swelling and pain on the side of a fingernail usually indicate an infection or injury affecting the nail fold or surrounding tissue.

 Why Is The Side Of My Fingernail Swollen And Painful Due To Infection?

 An infection called paronychia is a common cause of swelling and pain along the nail fold.
-Bacteria or fungi enter through small cuts or irritation, leading to redness, tenderness, and sometimes pus around the nail edge.
+Bacteria or fungi can enter through small cuts or irritation, leading to redness, tenderness, and sometimes pus around the nail edge.

 Why Is The Side Of My Fingernail Swollen And Painful When I Have An Ingrown Nail?